dicelab-rhul/ICU/content/english/documentation/configuration.md

 All colour options may be specified as a string e.g. `"red"` (see the [full list](http://www.science.smith.edu/dftwiki/index.php/Color_Charts_for_TKinter)) or as a hexadecimal string e.g. `"#ff0000"`.

-A number of widgets have specific cosmetic options, below is a comprehensive list.
+A number of widgets have specific cosmetic options, a detailed list will be provided soon (until then, check the source `config.py`).
-* `"WarningLight:0" : {"on_colour":"blue", "off_colour":"white", "outline_colour":"green", "outline_thickness":10}`
-* `"Scale:0" : {"background_colour":"blue", "outline_colour":"green", "outline_thickness":10, "slider_colour":"white"}`